Home

 LEGISLATING FOR A NEW CLIMATE

-The United States needs greenhouse gas reduction legislation that (1) reduces atmospheric carbon dioxide to 350 parts per million, the level scientists say is necessary to avoid runaway global warming; (2) works with existing environmental laws — especially the Clean Air Act — instead of overriding their scientific mandates; (3) is free of loopholes allowing polluters to delay or avoid reducing their greenhouse gas emissions; and (4) doesn't encourage habitat destruction and increased greenhouse gas emission through perverse subsidies.
+The United States needs greenhouse gas reduction legislation that (1) reduces atmospheric carbon dioxide to 350 parts per million, the level scientists say is necessary to avoid runaway global warming; (2) works with existing environmental laws — especially the Clean Air Act — instead of gutting these successful and proven environmental protections; (3) is free of loopholes allowing polluters to delay or avoid reducing their greenhouse gas emissions; and (4) doesn’t encourage habitat destruction and increased greenhouse gas emission through perverse subsidies.

-Unfortunately, neither the House of Representatives bill nor the Senate bill passes these tests.
-They must be significantly strengthened if we are to reduce greenhouse gases deep enough and fast enough to avert a climate catastrophe that will unleash unprecedented harm on planetary life support.
+Unfortunately, neither the House of Representatives bill nor what’s been under debate in the Senate passes these tests.
+Legislation must be significantly strengthened if we’re to reduce greenhouse gases deeply enough, and fast enough, to avert a climate catastrophe that will unleash unprecedented harm on planetary life support.

 THE CLEAN ENERGY JOBS AND AMERICAN POWER ACT

-The bad news is that after markup by the Environment and Public Works Committee, the bill now bans the Environmental Protection Agency from fulfilling its longstanding duty under the Clean Air Act to reduce greenhouse pollutants based on scientific standards.
-This is not a time to cheer.
-The fossil-fuel industry has received what it wants and will now seek more.
+The bad news was that after markup by the Environment and Public Works Committee, the bill banned the Environmental Protection Agency from fulfilling its longstanding duty under the Clean Air Act to reduce greenhouse pollutants based on scientific standards.
+The fossil-fuel industry was receiving what it wanted.

-And more bad news is that the Senate bill won’t cut carbon dioxide emissions deeply enough or fast enough to prevent runaway global warming.
+The Kerry-Boxer bill wouldn’t cut CO2 emissions deeply enough or fast enough to prevent runaway global warming.
 The bill requires only a 20-percent reduction in carbon emissions from 2005 levels by 2020, while climate science shows that we need to slash emissions by 45 percent or more of 1990 levels by 2020 to have any chance of ratcheting back atmospheric CO2 to 350 parts per million.
 Stopping global warming requires we bring the CO2 level back down to the 350 ppm safety zone.

 THE AMERICAN CLEAN ENERGY AND SECURITY ACT

-ACES met with heavy criticism from conservationists and clean-energy advocates for its inadequate greenhouse pollution reductions, its rollbacks of the Clean Air Act, and its use of “offsets” and other loopholes that would allow polluters to escape real emissions reductions.
+ACES met with heavy criticism from conservationists and clean-energy advocates for its inadequate greenhouse pollution reductions, rollbacks of the Clean Air Act and use of “offsets” and other loopholes that would allow polluters to escape real emissions reductions.
 The Government Accountability Office states that it’s virtually impossible to verify whether carbon offsets represent real emissions reductions.

 ACES is supported by a long list of corporations, including Shell Oil, Duke Energy, Pacific Gas and Electric, Dow Chemicals, and Ford.